aufau/SaberMod/README.rst

 =======

-LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-free license.
+LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-copyleft license.
 You can find it in code/tools/lcc/COPYRIGHT.
 LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by it's developers.